 We will also be hearing from academics in UEA’s School of Psychology who worked with students from the schools of Computer Sciences, Business and Psychology to develop a wellbeing app (OpenUpUEA) to help students understand their emotions, develop coping strategies and access the support they need.

-The programme will also include a networking dinner at the Modern Life café in the Sainsbury Centre for Visual Arts on the UEA campus, and the ever-popular open top bus tour of Norwich.
+There will also be a (free) networking dinner on campus at the Sainsbury Centre for Visual Arts, and the ever-popular open top bus tour of Norwich.